Samba reggae: Timbalada, Axé, and modern samba-reggae

 In the 1990s, the samba-reggae genre continued to evolve with the group Timbalada, which, under the musical direction of Carlinhos Brown, revived the nearly-extinct folk drum timbal (a tall, high-pitched hand drum) and begin to use it in stage shows.
 Timbalada also developed a rack of 3 surdos and 1 repinique that could be mounted on a stage and played by a single player.
 This device is known as a "bateria de surdo", a drumset of surdos.
 (The 3rd and 4th surdo parts were combined in a single drum.)
 Timbalada is a stage band and not exactly a Carnival street bloco, though they first appeared in the Carnival of 1992.
 Their music is considered to be a blend of samba-reggae with African elements.
 Many afro blocos now use the timbal, as well the rack of 3 surdos for stage situations that do not involve parades.

-In the 1990s, a style of pop music that was influenced by samba-reggae in its creation, is known as Axé Music (ah-SHEH) was popularized by such singers as Daniela Mercury, Margareth Menezes, Armandinho and others.
+In the 1990s, a style of pop music that was influenced by samba-reggae in its creation, is known as Axé Music (ah-SHEH) was popularized by such Bands and singers as Banda Reflexus, Daniela Mercury, Margareth Menezes and others.